 If you’re an adult child of addicts, you may also need professional assistance.
 You may have carried on the family cycle of addiction.
 You may want to seek help for your parents if that is still an ongoing problem.
 It’s never too late for any of you

 At Coastal Detox and Treatment Center, we know what you are dealing with and waiting to talk to you.
-Call us at (866) 924-3350.
-We can help you and your loved ones.
-Our team of licensed clinicians present therapy approaches that can help each client learn how to live a healthy, fulfilling life.
+Call us today; we can help you and your loved ones.
+Our licensed clinicians present therapy approaches that can help each client learn how to live a healthy, fulfilling life.